trcummings/Materials-Editor-Widget/README.md

 # To run this MF, U must simply

-`node.js mockBackend.js`
+`node mockBackend.js`
-then in a seperate terminal tab `npm run dev`
+then in a separate terminal tab `npm run dev`